Have recent incidents affected Grayson Allen's draft stock?

 "I'm just not a huge fan," he said.
 "And that has nothing to do with what's gone on with him and his issues with tripping."

-"I never had him in the first round," added another assistant general manager.
+"I never had him in the first round," another assistant general manager added.

 "I want to talk to him," one NBA executive said.
 "I'm not buying the canned apologies, either."